kriyip/challenge/README.md

 ---

 ### Submission
-Either one of the following will work:
+Either **ONE** of the following will work:
 - Fork this repository and commit your changes to your fork, and submit the **GitHub link** to your fork (please make the repo **public** so we can have access to your code)
 - Zip your code and submit the compressed package

 Besides your working code, please also take some time to complete `Submissions.txt` so we can have a better understanding of how you feel about the challenge.

+After that, you should make your submission [HERE](https://developers.thedp.com/apply).
+Congratulations, you have finished the challenge!